Andreas-Halemba/livewire-planning-poker/README.md

 ## Configuration

-These environment variables should be set acodingly
+These environment variables should be set accordingly

 ```env
 DB_DATABASE=planning_poker